-- 1. Developments are to demonstrate consistency with yields in Table 4.1 below. - 2.
-All applications for residential subdivision and the construction of residential buildings are to demonstrate densities compliant with the relevant Density Band/Housing Area in Table 4.1. - 3.
-Residential development is to be consistent the 'typical characteristics' of the corresponding Density Band/Housing Area in Table 4.1 below.
+- 1. Developments are to demonstrate consistency with yields in the Residential Density Map in Figure 4.1. - 2.
+All applications for residential subdivision and the construction of residential buildings are to demonstrate densities compliant with the relevant Density Band / Housing Area in Table 4.1. - 3.
+Residential development is to be consistent the 'typical characteristics' of the corresponding Density Band / Housing Area in Table 4.1 below.